blurstudio/hab/README.md

 operating system to another.
 This is used by the freeze system to ensure that if unfrozen on another platform it will still work.
 * `platforms`: A list of platforms that are supported by these hab configurations.
 When using freeze, all of these platforms will be stored.
-Defaults to linux, mac, windows.
+Defaults to linux, osx, windows.
 * `prereleases`: If pre-release distros should be allowed.
 Works the same as `pip install --pre ...`.